RogueMew/RogueMew/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: ECAC Python Library.
+- 🔭 I’m currently working on: ECAC Python Module
-- 🌱 I’m currently learning: Python.
+- 🌱 I’m currently learning: Python
-- 📫 How to reach me:
+- 📫 How to reach me: Twitter

 ## 🛠️ Languages and Tools